leewei05/sys-interview/arch/cuda/README.md

 - **Global Memory:** The main GPU memory.
 It is large but has higher latency.
 All threads can access global memory.
 - **Constant Memory:** Read-only memory for all threads.
 It is cached and provides high-bandwidth access when all threads in a warp access the same location.
 - **Texture Memory:** Read-only memory optimized for 2D spatial access patterns.

+### Thread Hierarchy

+CUDA organizes threads into a three-level hierarchy:

+1.  **Threads:** The most basic unit of execution.
+Each thread executes an instance of the kernel function.
+Threads are identified by their `threadIdx`, which can be a 1D, 2D, or 3D index within a thread block.

+2.  **Thread Blocks:** A group of threads that execute together on the same Streaming Multiprocessor (SM).
+Threads within a block can cooperate by sharing data through a high-speed shared memory and can synchronize their execution.
+Thread blocks are identified by their `blockIdx` within a grid.

+3.  **Grid:** A collection of thread blocks that execute the same kernel.
+The grid is the highest level of the hierarchy.
+The dimensions of the grid are specified by `gridDim`.

+This hierarchical organization allows for scalable parallelism.
+The number of threads per block and the number of blocks per grid can be adjusted to fit the specific GPU architecture and the problem being solved.
+All threads in a grid execute the same kernel code.